kr1zzo-FER/Model-Informed-Path-Planning/README.md

 - To visualize the path planning results in RViz2, ensure that **all the visualization windows are closed**, as it stops the RViz2 tool from updating the visualization data.

+&nbsp;

 ## 🏆 Final Path Planning Results in RViz2

-If everything is done correctly, the final path planning results should be visible in RViz2 as shown below:
+If everything is done correctly, the final path planning results should be visible in RViz2 as shown below, with both the D* Lite algorithm and path interpolation results visible:

 <p align="center">
    <img src="assets/rviz2_final_p.png" alt="drawing" width="600"/>
    </p>
    <p align="center">
    <em>
-   Figure : Downsampling effect on the path planning algorithm
+   Figure : RViz2 Visualization of the final path planning results
    </em>
 </p>